Questions and Answers

 -

 GeoLaB (Geothermal Laboratory in a Mine) is a research project focused on the future use of geothermal energy from crystalline rocks.
 GeoLaB aims to investigate how this heat source can be used safely and sustainably in an underground research laboratory.
-The project consists of an exploration phase (is the site suitable for the research laboratory?), a construction phase (building the research laboratory in the tunnel) and an operational phase.
+The project is divided into different phases: The initial phase is the site exploration phase, during which the subsoil is examined in more detail to determine whether the location is suitable for the research laboratory.
+If the decision is made in favor of the Tromm region (which is planned for late spring 2026), the planning and approval phase will begin.
+If approved, the construction phase and operational phase are expected to follow starting from 2029.

 -

 The world's greatest potential for geothermal energy lies in crystalline rock.
-However, to harness the heat deep beneath the Earth's surface in this less permeable rock more effectively and, above all, safely, further fundamental research is required.
+To use the heat deep beneath the Earth’s surface in this less permeable rock more effectively — and above all safely — fundamental research is still needed.
 This is why GeoLaB was initiated.

 The goal of the project is to study geothermal energy utilization and develop new technologies to reduce dependence on oil and gas for heating.
 Additionally, GeoLaB contributes to a better understanding of the geological and hydrogeological properties of the Tromm region.
 For instance, hydrological monitoring is conducted from the exploration phase onward to analyze the Tromm’s water cycle in detail.